Consignment Security Declaration

 Standard CSD layout

-Authorities that do not yet accept the e-CSD could accept the standard paper CSD layout.
-It can also be used in countries where an electronic transmission of security information is not yet possible.
+In July 2013, the CSD layout and its completion instructions were incorporated into the ICAO Aviation Security Manual.
+Authorities that do not yet accept the e-CSD could now accept the standard paper CSD layout, and it can also be used in countries where an electronic transmission of security information is not yet possible.

 The standard paper CSD layout is: